The world of science under microscope

 The vague idea of the Middle Ages being a century stagnated by Christianity is largely gone from the minds of the researchers, who know the era well, but it remains strong among those, who popularize the history of science – perhaps, because current people, who popularize it, have uncritically trusted their predecessors, instead of familiarizing themselves with the research.
 (21)

-Galileo Galilei and heliocentrism.
-One of the most common motives, to why naturalist scientists reject God belief, is given by the case of Galileo Galilei and heliocentrism.
+One of the most common motives, to why naturalist scientists reject God belief, is given by the case of Galileo Galilei and solar centrality.
 They see this case as an example of how an undoubting scientist rose from superstitions to oppose the world of religion.
 However, these people don’t take into account the following aspects:

 • Geocentric worldview is not by any means Christian heritage, but heritage from the ancient times.
 The man behind it was a Greek scientists Ptolemy.
 His work on astronomy affected astronomers for centuries to come: